Gluten-Free Levain Chocolate Chip Cookies

 Ingredients

-• 1 cup (2 sticks, 8 oz.) butter, cut into cubes (it should be slightly softened, but cool to the touch.
-You don’t want the butter to be warm or even room temperature or the cookies will spread too much!)
+• 1 cup butter, cut into cubes (it should be slightly softened, but cool to the touch.
+You don't want the butter to be warm or even room temperature or the cookies will spread too much!)
+(2 sticks/226 grams)

 Instructions

-9. Cool at least 20-25 minutes before eating!
+• Cool at least 20-25 minutes before eating!
 It’ll be hard to wait (I know!), but you’ll need to let the cookies cool a full 20-25 minutes on the cooling rack before you eat them.
-The residual heat from the oven will help set and finish the cookies so they aren’t raw in the middle.
+The residual heat from the oven will help set and finish the cookies so they aren’t raw in the middle.ย

 Notes

-*We recommend King Arthur Flour Measure For Measure Gluten-Free Flour.
+• Gluten-Free Flour.
+We recommend King Arthur Flour Measure For Measure Gluten-Free Flour.
 If you use another brand, your results may vary slightly.
 Be sure to use a blend that contains xanthan gum!
 Also, weighing the flour will give you the very best results here to give the cookies enough structure without tasting floury.
+Do not substitute almond flour or coconut flour.

 1. Renee – I haven’t made them with Earth Balance.
 Another reader did and shared some photos with me.
 It does look like the texture changes somewhat, but it’s probably the strongest option if you’d like to make them dairy-free!